When choosing a college major, looking at the most common majors makes sense. The question is, how do you choose the right major for you?

 Related Resource: Best Bachelor’s in Business Law Degree Programs

 The aesthetic and functional design of buildings and structures is the focus of the field of architecture.
 Students in a Bachelor of Architecture (B.Arch) degree program spend so much time “learning by doing” in the design studio that these programs require a fifth year of study.
 They also study building, structural, and environmental systems that affect architectural design.

 24. Culinary Arts

 Foodies flourish in a culinary arts program, which teaches them the skills to master safe and delicious food preparation.
-Although culinary arts programs are more common (and popular) at the associate’s degree level than the bachelor’s degree level, pursuing a bachelor’s degree in the subject is particularly helpful if you want to work as a head chef or restaurateur.
+Although culinary arts programs are more common (and popular) at the associate’s degree level than the bachelor’s degree level, pursuing an undergraduate degree in the subject is particularly helpful if you want to work as a head chef or restaurateur.

 25. Pharmaceutical Sciences

 You won’t be qualified as a licensed pharmacist after earning an undergraduate degree in pharmaceutical sciences, but that is one path to consider if you pursue doctoral training.
 Pharmaceutical sciences graduates often work in drug research and development in the pharmaceutical industry.